-2) Click Driver Uninstall.
-Then choose a device whose driver you want to delete in the list of devices.
-Then click Uninstall.
-The driver will be deleted soon.
+2) Click Driver Uninstall, choose a device driver you’d like to remove and click Uninstall.
+Then the driver will be removed.

 3) Run the update process on Driver Easy.
-This can enable you to easily reinstall drivers for these devices.
+This will help you easily reinstall drivers for these devices.

-High graphics settings on PUBG can put a heavy burden on your computer if your hardware doesn’t satisfy their high requirement.
-Under this condition, your hardware can’t run normally and your game may even crash.
+High graphics settings on PUBG can put a heavy burden on your computer if your hardware doesn’t meet their requirements.
+This will stop hardware from running normally and your game may crash.
 You can check your settings on PUBG and try lowering some of them.

 You may need to check two settings, in particular: